appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 For production environments, it is recommended to configure an external Hashicorp Vault instance.
 The recommended version is Vault `v1.10.3`, with a disk size of 20GB.

-To use a external Vault instance, you can follow the steps below:
+To use an external Vault instance, you can follow the steps below:

 - Create a secret with the name `${releaseName}-vault-seal` containing the `token` key.